 What Is Speeding?

 The definition of speeding may seem pretty straightforward, but there is more to speeding than simply driving above the speed limit.
 Driving too fast for road conditions can also be dangerous, even if you are traveling below the posted speed.

 In Florida, changing weather conditions is just one of the reasons why a driver might need to adjust their speed.
 While driving 55 miles per hour may be appropriate on a clear, sunny day, the same speed can lead to catastrophic results in the rain.
-In 2017, 92 fatal accidents were caused by drivers driving too fast for conditions, approximately 43 percent of all fatal speeding-related accidents.
+In 2017, 92 fatal accidents were caused by drivers driving too fast for conditions, approximately 43 percent of all fatal speeding-related auto accidents.
 Other changes in conditions that may affect safe driving speeds include:

 - Fog or smog